 Generated $62,000 from corporate and private sources for Save America’s Treasures Match Grant to restore and conserve 18th Century documents and manuscripts from the American Revolution.

-Presented Friends Speaker Series, now in its fifth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world and the ongoing commemoration of Valley Forge.
+Presented Friends Speaker Series, now in its sixth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world, and the ongoing commemoration of Valley Forge.

 Presented summer Lunch and Learn series for visitors at the Park.

-Initiated Muhlenberg Days to bring the replicated huts at the Brigade to life through costumed re-enactors, cooking, weaving, and interactive activities to entertain and educated people of all ages.
+Initiated Muhlenberg Days to bring the replicated huts at the Brigade to life through re-enactors, cooking, weaving, and interactive activities.

-Developed the Young Friends, a new group of volunteers aged 21 to 40, who implement park-wide work projects, organize social activities and provide leadership for the 1-mile Youth Fun Run that has engaged over 400 youth in the past five years.
+Developed Young Friends, a new group of volunteers aged 21 to 40, who implement park-wide work projects, organize social activities and provide leadership for the 1-mile Youth Fun Run that has engaged over 1,000 youth in the past ten years.

 Provided ongoing volunteer hours to research and authenticate new inquiries to the Muster Roll plus update and maintain the website, which has received over 300,000 visits since 2011.

-Working with the King of Prussia Chapter of the Lockheed Martin Network of Volunteer Associates (NOVA), provided over 200 hours to restore and repair the beloved huts of Valley Forge from the damage of time, weather and insects.
+Coordinated efforts with the Lockheed Martin Network of Volunteer Associates (NOVA), to build additional huts plus restore and repair the existing huts from the damage of time weather, and insects.